jwarren-scottlogic/blog/_posts/2024-08-16-building-an-assignment-algorithm-1.markdown

 </div>

 It works!
 Balance in the force has been restored.
 Sorting by choice (first, second or third) is a way of avoiding a further need to compromise in the immediate present.
 It is a short term consideration.
 However, as we saw, only taking this short-term idea into account may not lead to a better outcome.
 For this reason, we introduced an ordering by surplus difference.
 Ordering by surplus difference is essentially looking ahead and avoiding attendees having to compromise in the future.
 In the context of a single time slot, it is a (relatively) long term consideration.
 Taking both the short term and the long term considerations into account requires a balance as they need to be ordered simultaneously.
-Click on more if you would like to know how we calculated these values. <details><summary>more</summary>
+<details><summary>If you would like to know how we calculated these values, click</summary>
 Surplus difference is calculated by finding the difference between the room surplus of the current choice and the room surplus of their next unassigned choice.
 Room surplus is calculated as follows:

 <table>